 Tip #1: Establish a Ritual & Routine for Your Kids

 Getting a child to go to bed and fall asleep sometimes feels like an impossible feat!
 Kids come armed with excuses for not going to bed.
 And children with severe learning issues or with autism oftentimes have sleep issues.
 These suggestions will help.
 Having a set bedtime routine every night becomes a ritual.
-And kids like organization, continuity and a routine they can trust.
-Try these routine/rituals and see if they work for your family.
+Kids like organization, continuity, and a routine they can trust.
+Try these routines/rituals and see if they work for your family.

 #1: Alarm Clock for Each Child

 Give each of your children their own bedroom alarm clocks.
 Teach them the basics of telling time and how to set an alarm clock to wake them up at the same time each morning.
 Do this routine even on the weekends.

 One hour before bedtime, have your children wind down by taking a shower or a bath (see below), changing into their pajamas, and brushing their teeth.

 Thirty minutes before bed, have family storytime.
 Let each child choose two or three books that you read together.
 Storytime is a wonderful way to calm your child and connect with them before bedtime.

 Ten minutes before bed my husband and I took each child to a rocking chair for Rock-Me-Time.
 We asked each child what was the best thing that happened to him that day.
 Keep it positive and cheerful.
 Right before bed is NOT the time to talk about negative topics.
 For teens–sit by their beds and talk to them before they go to sleep.

 Some children love a special blanket or toy–let them take it to bed with them (no matter how old they are).
 Children find comfort in these objects and having them close by will help them to sleep.

 #5: Back Massage

 Three or four times each week, my husband and I gave our kids simple back massages.
 It’s a very powerful way for children/teens to wind down and relax.